Information Leakage Detection through Approximate Bayes-optimal Prediction: Mutual Information Estimation

-We also introduce imbalance in the datasets using \emph{Minority} and \emph{Majority} approaches to define the marginal distribution on $Y$ ($\pymarg(\cdot)$), as detailed in \ref{par:syntheticsystems:method:pdfs:imbalance}, with an example class frequency for each case of binary-class and multi-class imbalanced datasets shown in \Cref{fig:imbalanced_datasets}.
-The datasets are categorized into balanced, binary-class imbalanced, and multi-class imbalanced, with configurations based on input dimensions ($d$), number of classes ($\nc$), class imbalance ($r$), and noise level ($\epsilon$) outlined in \Cref{tab:syntheticdatasetoverview}.
+We introduce \emph{class imbalance} ($r$) using \emph{Minority} and \emph{Majority} sampling strategies to define the output prior $\pymarg(\cdot)$, as described in \ref{par:syntheticsystems:method:pdfs:imbalance}, with example class distributions for each case of imbalanced binary-class and multi-class datasets illustrated in \Cref{fig:imbalanced_datasets}.
+To evaluate \ac{MI} estimation accuracy of different approaches under varying class distributions (class imbalance levels $r$), we generated datasets for balanced, imbalanced binary-class, and multi-class scenarios.
+Each dataset configuration varies in input dimension ($d$), number of classes ($\nc$), class imbalance level ($r$), and noise level ($\epsilon$), as summarized in \Cref{tab:syntheticdatasetoverview}.
+All datasets were independently generated across the full noise range ($\epsilon \in [0.0, 1.0]$) to simulate both \bemph{vulnerable} ($\epsilon \in [0.0, 0.90)$) and \bemph{non-vulnerable} ($\epsilon \in [0.90, 1.0]$) systems.